-To the student: Please comple ete all of the "typed" areas p rior to obtaining the e necessary signatures.
-Name: Address: JSU J ID No. : J Street City, State, Zip 1.
-To be competed by the Co To the Graduate Council: mmittee Chair: This student has: successfully defended , did not su accessfully defend a (select one) Dissertation Ed.S.
-T Thesis Ed.S.
-Project Masters' T Thesis Masters' Project entitled: We have examined the final copy for form and con etent and recommen nd that it be accepted in partial fulfillment of the requirements for the degree of select 1 with a major of Select 1 • with a major of vided appropriate written feedback.
-The student lefense after an interval of six months.
-Chair/Date Name Typed: Advisor/Date Name Typed: Committee Member/Date Name Typed: Committee Member/Date Name Typed: Committee Member/Date Name Typed: (External) Committee Member/Date Name Typed: 2.
-To be completed by the We recommend this (se Thesis Masters' Project We concur with the representations elect one) Dissertation Ed.S.
+Jackson Stat te University /

+Division of G aduate Stud ies

+efense Committee 1

+To the student: Please complete all of the "typed" areas prior to obtaining the n ecessary signatures.

+Name: Address: JSU ID No. : J

+Street

+City, State, Zip

+1. To be comple To the Graduate eted by the Committee Cle Council: hair:

+This student has : successfully defended , did not successfu lly defend a (select one)

+Dissertation Ed.S.
 Thesis Ed.S.
+Project Masters' Thesis s Masters' Project

+entitled:

+~

+• We have e examined the final copy f and recommen d that it be accepted in part al fulfillment of the

+requirements for the degree of: select 1 🚽 with a major

+Select 1 -

+of

+ed appropriate written feedba

+nay petition the Academic College Dean for a se econd defense a after an interval of six months š.

+Signatures Committee 1 Academic

+Chair/Date Advisor/Date

+Name Typed: Name Typed:

+Committee Committee

+Member/Date Name Typed: Member/Date Name Typed:

+Committee

+Member/Date (External) Committee

+Name Typed: Member/Date

+Name Typed: •

+2. To be comp oleted by the Departme ent/Program and A cademic Col lege

+• We recom mend this (select one) Dis sertation Ed.
+S. Thesis Ed.S.
+Project Mast ters'

+È E É cceptance as approved 5

+\sim 5 • liee.

+r with the report of an unsu ccessful defense by th e committee.

+Signatures 0.11

+Department Chair/Date College Dean/Date

-Project Masters' Department College Chair/Date Name Typed: Dean/Date Name Typed:
+Name Typed: Name Typed:

-3. For the Graduate Council
+3. For the Gr aduate Council